nicola144/personal_site/content/posts/is_review.md

 (include bootstrap and p-values)

 #### Deep learning
+Techniques to train modern neural networks rely on stochastic optimization schemes (i.e., Monte Carlo approximations of expectated values in the context of an optimization objective), so unsuprisingly the idea of IS (sampling where it matters) can be exploited.

 #### Optimal control

 #### More recent cool stuff

 adversarial robustness, Object Counting from Satellite Images, Sahra, maybe Safety critical systems , Fair Generative Modeling via Weak Supervision ,  Bayesian leave-one-out
-(LOO) predictive densities for cross-validation (Vehtari), Fong and Holmes
+(LOO) predictive densities for cross-validation (Vehtari), Fong and Holmes, Accelerating HEP simulations with Neural Importance Sampling

-Thus it
-might be possible to obtain better lower bounds by using methods from the importance sampling literature such as control variates and adaptive importance sampling (Mnih)
+Thus it might be possible to obtain better lower bounds by using methods from the importance sampling literature such as control variates and adaptive importance sampling (Mnih)